 - Miley proves that it isn't musical talent that sells.

 Deborah Anderson loves Los Angeles and keeping up with the news.
 She is the co-host of Marketing Momentum w/Charles and Deborah.
 You can keep up with her social media addiction @SocialWebCafe and keep up with the Los Angeles love @LuvLosAngeles.
-Connect with with her on Google+.
+Connect with her on Google+.